Nootropics – Smart Pills Glossary

 L-Theanine is used for treating anxiety, preventing Alzheimer’s disease, and potentiating cancer drugs (making them more effective) according to its entry on WebMD.

 As a nootropic substance, L-Theanine is commonly stacked with stimulants like Caffeine and bitter orange.
 Theyre taken in combination because the normally unpleasant side effects of caffeine such as anxiety and jitteriness are countered by the l-theanine.
-You may experience alertness and lucidity without any unnecessary nervousness.

 I have personally taken L-Theanine with caffeine and can attest to its effectiveness.